Avanade/Beef/samples/MyEf.Hr/docs/Performance-Review.md

   }
 ```

-Finally add the `PerformanceReview` table to the end of the file to created the related Entity Framework model.
+Finally add the `PerformanceReview` table to the end of the file to create the related Entity Framework model.

 ```
 - { name: PerformanceReview, efModel: true }